When I was a senior in high school, I had to memorize the Robert Frost poem “Nothing Gold Can Stay” as part of an English assignment.

 Players who step out of the batter’s box will be fined since they are lengthening the game by taking too much time between pitches.

-Personally I do not think that batters stepping out of the box is a bad thing and often enjoy some of the comical routines that players do between pitches.
+I do not think that batters stepping out of the box is a bad thing.
+I often enjoy some of the comical routines that players do between pitches.

-Hunter Pence was especially fun to watch when he was with the Houston Astros since he took his batting helmet off between pitches and rubbed it on his elbow each time without fail.
+Hunter Pence was especially fun to watch when he was with the Houston Astros.
+Pence took his batting helmet off between pitches and rubbed it on his elbow each time without fail.

 If I were going to change something about the game to make it go faster, I would limit the number of pitching changes that were allowed.